The Stuart H. Smith Law Clinic & Center for Social Justice

 Disaster Lawyering Project

-The Law Clinic recently launched the Disaster Lawyering Project to assist individuals adversely affected by Hurricane Ida with a focus on FEMA issues.
+The Law Clinic recently completed its work with the Disaster Lawyering Project, which assisted individuals adversely affected by Hurricane Ida with a focus on FEMA issues.

 The Law Clinic recently partnered with United Way of Southeast Louisiana and Southeast Louisiana Legal Services to assist with the Louisiana Prisoner Reentry Initiative, which will address legal barriers such as municipal/traffic attachments.

 The Law Clinic also recently completed the United for Early Care and Education Project, which allowed the Law Clinic to provide technical and legal support to child care centers, beginning with a focus on the Payroll Protection Program (PPP).

 Law Professor Davida Finger, an evictions expert and director of the Center for Social Justice at Loyola, is cited in a PBS Newshour story about the looming eviction crisis facing New Orleans, together with her former Law Clinic student, Loyola Law alumnus Andrew Maberry.

 Click below to see the full Spring 2022 Justice Journal newsletter, which contains updates, new projects, and highlights of every section in the Law Clinic.

 The Stuart H. Smith Law Clinic and Center for Social Justice welcomed a new class of student practitioners on Friday, August 20, 2021.